 The site of the Iris in 2010.
 The big hulk at the left is the Warner Hollywood.
 Photo: Bill Counter

-The building that was the home of the Iris Theatre from 1913 to 1918.
-Thanks to the wonderful Bruce Torrence Hollywood Photograph Collection for the 1972 photo.
+The Iris Theatre building in 1972 after the original facade got covered.
+Thanks to the wonderful Bruce Torrence Hollywood Photograph Collection for the photo.
 That's a bit of the Warner building on the left.

 At the left is the rear of the building the Iris Theatre was located in.
 We're looking west -- that's the side of the Warner Hollywood straight ahead.
 It's a shot from the 1984 film "Night of the Comet."
 See the Theatres In Movies post for more from the film.

-More Information: See the Cinema Treasures page on this first Iris.
-They use 6265 Hollywood Blvd. (near the current Pantages location) as the address for the business before the move and also seem uncertain as to whether the location after the move was where the Warner currently is or just east of it.
-Several photos on their page are of the later 1918 Iris.
+More Information: See the Cinema Treasures page on this second Iris location.
+They use 6265 Hollywood Blvd. (near the current Pantages location) as the address for the business before the c.1915 move.
+The page has lots of confusion about locations and all three photos are of the later 1918 Iris.